Tooth Extractions

 • Infections and inflammation

-If your wisdom teeth are healthy and there’s enough space for them to emerge properly, they may not need to be removed.
+If your wisdom teeth are healthy and there is enough space for them to emerge properly, they may not need to be removed.
 Our team will evaluate your wisdom teeth using X-rays and recommend the best course of action.

 Sedation Options for Wisdom Tooth Removal